-We have audited the accompanying financial statements of the Northern California Energy Authority, a component unit of the Sacramento Municipal Utility District, as of and for the years ended December 31, 2022 and 2021, and the related notes to the financial statements, which collectively comprise the Northern California Energy Authority's basic financial statements as listed in the table of contents.
+We have audited the accompanying financial statements of the Northern California Energy Authority (Agency), a component unit of the Sacramento Municipal District, as of and for the years ended December 31, 2023 and 2022, and the related notes to the financial statements, which collectively comprise the Agency's basic financial statements as listed in the table of contents.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Northern California Energy Authority as of December 31, 2022 and 2021, and the changes in financial position and cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the financial position of the Agency as of December 31, 2023 and 2022, and the changes in financial position and cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.